Icinga/icingaweb2-module-training/doc/20-The-Icinga-PHP-Library.md

   for the `SearchBar` and the `SearchEditor`, widgets we will use later on

 `getDb()` returns the database connection to be used in various places.
-If you are not using sqlite, update this according to your backend

-The following additional configuration options might be useful to you:
+If you are not using sqlite, update this according to your backend.
+The following additional configuration options might be useful:

   * `host`
   * `port`